NuDAQ/AI-Trigger-System/docs/implementation.md

 python3 scripts/run_post_impl_saif.py
 ```

-## Current Baseline
+## Current Report Set

-The committed OOC reports are a useful baseline, but they should not be treated
-as final sign-off data.
-They were generated before the latest 170 MHz
-`CLK_CNN` update and boundary-constraint cleanup.
-A fresh OOC implementation
-run is required before using the numbers as final timing or power data.
+The current post-implementation reports were generated from the flat-port
+wrapper design after the 170 MHz `CLK_CNN` update.
+They are suitable for the
+current block-level timing, resource, and SAIF power assessment.

-Baseline report context:
+Report context:

 | Item | Value |
 | --- | --- |